We track illnesses caused by tick bites in Dane County. While we don't identify ticks, there are organizations that do.

 - Not all ticks spread disease and you won't get sick from all tick bites.

-In Dane County, there have been an average of 126 cases of Lyme disease per year.
-We usually see about 10-15 cases of another tickborne disease, anaplasmosis each year.
+- In Dane County, we see more than 220 cases of Lyme disease per year.
+We usually see about 20 cases of another tickborne disease, anaplasmosis each year.

 How Ticks Spread Disease

 - Most tickborne diseases in Wisconsin are spread by the black-legged tick, also known as the deer tick.
 Deer ticks are very small—nymphs are the size of a poppy seed and adults are the size of a sesame seed.

 - Ticks feed by biting skin.
 While they are attached to skin, disease can be spread.
 Once attached, they usually feed for 3-5 days.
 Usually it is just nymphs and adult females that spread most tickborne diseases.

 - Ticks live in natural areas with trees, bushes, or high grass.
 They can't jump or fly.
 They crawl onto you or your dog when you brush against leaves or grass.